sababado/android-build-type-demo/README.md

 =======================

 This is a simple Android project to show how to use build types with the Gradle based build system.
+*This project can be imported into Android Build Studio but not Eclipse (as of this commit).*

 #Custom Build Types
 The Android plugin for Gradle allows the creation of custom build types.